-Monitor and deliver officiating section of county plan
+Monitor and deliver the officiating section of the County Plan

-Communicate relevant officiating information from EN throughout the county and vice versa
+Communicate relevant officiating information from EN throughout the County and vice versa

 Be responsible and make recommendations for umpiring within the County.
 No policy decisions may be taken until approval is received from the MMC.

-Advise & guide county members regarding officiating, responding to queries relating to assessments, rules, umpires, etc.
+Advise & guide County members regarding officiating, responding to queries relating to assessments, rules, umpires, etc.

 Direct learners to available courses and booking process

-Provide insight to the region to submit course planning requests to EN, to ensure that supply meets local demand
+Provide insight to the Region to submit course planning requests to EN, to ensure that supply meets local demand

-Manage and track learners through data reports via Engage to support the learner journey
+Manage and track learners through data reports via Engage or from EN to support the learner journey

+Provide practical opportunities following course attendance, particularly for Into Officiating and C Award learners

-Support within the county to help recruit new officials and develop current officials mes
+Oversee/provide support within the County to help recruit new officials and develop current officials via mentor programmes

 Ensure opportunities are provided for umpires to gain experience at the relevant level (liaise with leagues and clubs)

-Oversee assessment opportunities for individuals and submit learners for assessment of England Netball and Netball Europe awards.
+Oversee Into Officiating and C Award assessment opportunities for individuals and submit learners for assessment of England Netball and Netball Europe awards.

 Create a cohesive team of umpires across the County.